Eugen Schmidt (politician)

-Eugen Schmidt (born 23 October 1975 in Ust-Kamenogorsk) is a German politician for the AfD and from 2021 to 2025 member of the Bundestag, the federal diet.
+Eugen Schmidt (born 23 October 1975 in Ust-Kamenogorsk) is a German politician for the AfD and from 2021 to 2025 member of the Bundestag, the federal parliament.

 Life and politics

-Schmidt was born 1975 in the Soviet city of Oskemen into a family of German descent and later became German citizen.
+Schmidt was born 1975 in the city of Oskemen in the Kazakh SSR into a family of German descent and later became a German citizen.

 Schmidt was elected to the Bundestag in 2021.

-Schmidt has been known for a consistent pro-Russian position and his employee Wladimir Sergijenko was confirmed to be a FSB contact.
+Schmidt has maintained a pro-Russian position and his employee Wladimir Sergijenko was confirmed to be a FSB contact.